codeasarjun/Textsummary/README.md

-## Text Summarizer Using Flask✨ TF-IDF Text Summarization 📝
+## Text Summarizer ✨ TF-IDF Text Summarization 📝

 This project implements a simple text summarizer using the Flask web framework.
 The summarization process is based on TF-IDF (Term Frequency-Inverse Document Frequency).
 Users can input text through a web interface, and the application generates a summary based on the provided input.